-What does a Telecine Colorist do?
+What is a Telecine Colorist?

 A Telecine Colorist is a vital member of the Editorial department in film and television production.
 They are responsible for manipulating the color and contrast of a film to achieve the desired visual tone and mood.